annalisa144/reverdecer/_posts/2019-03-10-feliz-cumpleanos.md

 2 eggs (use 3 for thicker cheesecake)
 8 oz cream cheese (use 12 for thicker cheesecake)
 1 T vanilla
-3.5 oz/100 gr chocolate bar - to your own taste**
+3.5 oz/100 gr chocolate bar - to your own taste**see note below

 Blend eggs, cream cheese and vanilla (in blender or food processor if you have it).
 Melt chocolate in double boiler or microwave - carefully, 20 seconds at a time and stir to finish melting.